mathe-e-botond/ds-math-notes/x2-appendix-2-linear-algebra.md

 All the above steps are simple matrix multiplications.

-## **Eigenvectors and eigenvalues**
+### **Eigenvectors and eigenvalues**

-The line a non-zero vector rests on is called the **span** of the vector.
-When we apply a matrix transformation to all vectors of a vector space, most vectors would change direction where they point, we say they change their span.
+The hyperline a non-zero vector rests on is the **span** of the vector.
+When we apply a matrix transformation to all vectors of a vector space, most vectors would change direction where they point, we say they **change their span**.
+This definition of span is a unique case of the definition highlighted above, applied to a single vector.

-**Eigenvectors** of a matrix $M$ are vectors $V$ of the vector space that do not change their span during vector transformation.
-The rate of change $\lambda$ of the eigenvectors during the matrix transformation is called **eigenvalue** of the eigenvector.
-The mathematical relationship can be expressed as:
+**Eigenvectors** of a matrix $M$ which do not change their span during the matrix transformation.
+Eigenvectors might change scale during the matrix transformation, the rate of change $\lambda$ is called the **eigenvalue** of the eigenvector.

+The mathematical relationship is defined as:

-$$MV = \lambda V$$
+$$MV = \lambda V \tag{II.4}$$

-All solutions of the above equation for $V$ are the eigenvectors and solutions of $\lambda$ are the eigenvalues.
-We can rearrange the equation by introducing the identity matrix on the right side and moving everything to the left:
+which states that applying the matrix $M$ as a linear transformation to $V$ is same as multiplying $V$ with a scalar $\lambda$.
+While this equation is not true for all vectors, all non zero solutions of $V$ are the eigenvectors and corresponding result of $\lambda$ are the eigenvalues.
+We can rearrange the equation by introducing the identity matrix on the right side and moving everything to the left, resulting in the zero vector $\vec 0$ :

-$$MV - I \lambda V = 0 \\
+$$MV - I \lambda V = \vec 0 \\
-(M- I\lambda) V = 0$$
+(M- I\lambda) V = \vec 0$$

 Writing the above in detail: